rahulbaisla/sentimentAnalysisLab/README.md

 You should see something like this:

 ```
-	You can now view voterocket in the browser.
+	You can now view sentimentAnalysisLab in the browser.

 	Local:            http://localhost:8080/
 	On Your Network:  http://172.31.40.28:8080/